asifkabani/bootcamp-training/css.md

 When you need to horizontally center inline elements within a block element, ```text-align: center``` does the trick.

 **Display property**

 The *display* property determines how an element's block is rendered in the browser (recall that we learned that all HTML elements are blocks, as described by the box model).

++ **Flex** is a new property not yet supported by all browsers.
+After learning the others, then get into learning it, start with [Flexbox Froggy](http://flexboxfroggy.com/).
-**Inline elements** don't start on a new line and usually do not contain additional elements, but instead just contains text.

-**Note:** an example is to explicitly set a ```max-width``` for ```p``` elements appearing on a web page as a common practice, because it's hard for users to read overly wide paragraphs.
++ **Inline elements** don't start on a new line and usually do not contain additional elements, but instead just contains text. **Note:** an example is to explicitly set a ```max-width``` for ```p``` elements appearing on a web page as a common practice, because it's hard for users to read overly wide paragraphs.
 [Examples of inline elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Inline_elements#Elements).

-**Block-level** elements get displayed on a new line (and take up the whole available line), may contain additional block-level or inline elements, and its height and width can be explicitly set.
++ **Block-level** elements get displayed on a new line (and take up the whole available line), may contain additional block-level or inline elements, and its height and width can be explicitly set.
 [Examples of block-level elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Block-level_elements#Elements).

-**Inline-block level** combine characteristics of both inline and block-level elements.
++ **Inline-block level** combine characteristics of both inline and block-level elements.
 An inline-block element displays inline like a span or a element, but you can give it an explicit width, height, margin, and padding.
-This can be a good approach when you need to create elements with a set width, but you also need them to display side by side.

-**Note:** Setting font-size to 0 on the parent of a set of inline block elements removes white space between them.
+This can be a good approach when you need to create elements with a set width, but you also need them to display side by side. **Note:** Setting font-size to 0 on the parent of a set of inline block elements removes white space between them.
 The browser interprets line breaks between two inline-elements as a space.

 Also know that there are other strategies for solving the underlying layout problem (How do I get set width elements to appear together on the same line?).